FarmCycle-org/farmcycle/README.md

 ---

-## Unique Features
+## 🌟 Unique Features

-- Two-sided ecosystem: Distinct dashboards for providers and collectors.
+- **Two-sided ecosystem:** Distinct dashboards for providers and collectors.
-- Hyperlocal matching: Easily connect with waste partners nearby.
+- **Hyperlocal matching:** Easily connect with waste partners nearby.
-- Simple listings: Providers can quickly list food waste with quantity and pickup details.
+- **Simple listings:** Providers can quickly list food waste with quantity and pickup details.
-- Notifications and history: Track real-time requests, updates, and past activities.
+- **Notifications and history:** Track real-time requests, updates, and past activities.
-- Role-based access: Users can register as individuals or organizations and access tailored features.
+- **Role-based access:** Users can register as individuals or organizations and access tailored features.
-- Built for sustainability: Designed with a zero-waste, scalable vision.
+- **Built for sustainability:** Designed with a zero-waste, scalable vision.

 ---